SigSando/Dusun-language-cli-tool/README.md

 Additional help from online resources.

-# Dusun-language-learning-tools
+# Dusun-number tool
-Dusun learning tool: 1-20 number guesser.
+Dusun number learning tool: 1-20 number guesser.
 Random number is given and if the spelling or word for the number does not match the correct dusun numeric, the correct answer is shown.

 # Dusun-Pronunciation tool
 Pronunciation tool: This tool is rule based off of vowels and Dipthongs in the